 - Vitals.com.
 This site says it empowers you by providing you with everything you need to know about a medical practice, so you can choose a provider with confidence.
 You can find a doctor by name, specialty, hospital affiliations, and whether they’ll accept your insurance.
 Patient reviews tell you things like a doctor’s bedside manner, the accuracy of a diagnosis, and follow-up.

 Like most such sites, there is a section for patient comments.

 In this day and age, says Dr. Kevin Pho, physicians should be encouraging their patients to leave online reviews.
 The best way for any doctor to do this is to ask contented patients to write something on a PRW.
 Not surprisingly, there’s an app for that.

 There is no doubt that a positive online presence can improve the image and business of any medical practice.
 Even if your online reputation is damaged by an unfair patient review, help is available.

-The experts at InternetReputation.com can provide professional Online Reputation Management services to help you overcome negative news, and restore the positive online presence your practice deserves.
+The experts at InternetReputation.com can provide professional Online Reputation Management services to help you check your online reputation, overcome negative news, and restore the positive online presence your practice deserves.